ehx-v1/UNO/readme.md

 ## Description

-This is an UNO bot designed for the Discord chat platform.
-The intent of this bot is to provide a fun and fulfilling UNO experience with your friends!
+This is an Uno bot designed for the Discord chat platform.
+The intent of this bot is to provide a fun and fulfilling Uno experience with your friends!

-I was feeling the original UNO bot, while quite fun, was lacking some important customization features, in particular playing with UNO decks other than the classic one.
+I was feeling the original Uno bot, while quite fun, was lacking some important customization features, in particular playing with Uno decks other than the classic one.
 For this reason, I created this fork.

 ### Commands